Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 How to use Spongia Tosta?

-It is best to start in 30C potency and can be taken once or twice a day.
+Begin with a 30C potency and take it one to two times daily.
 It can also be taken in high (200C) potency.
-But one should observe the symptoms before taking in high potency.
+But one should observe the symptoms before ingesting medicines with high potency.

 3. Antimonium Tartaricum – For Asthma With Shortness Of Breath And Rattling Cough

-Antimonium Tartaricum is an excellent remedy for asthma with rapid, short and difficult breathing as if gasping for air.
-The suffocation worsens on lying down, with a need to sit up.
-The cough is loose, there is excessive rattling and the lungs feel full of mucus.
-Mucus from the lungs comes out with much difficulty.
-Sometimes there is dizziness present along with cough.
-It gets better by lying on the right side and worse from cold and damp weather.
+Antimonium Tartaricum is a wonderful medicine for asthma if the symptoms include quick, short and difficult breathing as if gasping for air.
+The suffocation worsens when one lies prone, and there is an urgent need to sit up.
+The cough has a lot of mucus, there is too much rattling and the lungs give a feeling of mucus fullness.
+Mucus from the lungs doesn’t come out easily.
+Sometimes there is dizziness alongside coughing.
+It gets better by lying on the right side but worse due to damp and cold weather.

 When to use Antimonium Tart?

-Its use can be considered when symptoms such as shortness of breath, suffocation with loose cough and excessive rattling of mucus is present.
+IIt can be administered when shortness of breath, suffocation with loose cough and excessive rattling of mucus is observed.

 How to Antimonium Tart?

-4. Natrum Sulphuricum – For Asthma In Damp Weather
+4. Natrum Sulphuricum – For Those Suffering From Asthma In Damp Weather

-Natrum Sulphuricum is the most helpful medicine for difficult breathing in damp weather.
-The cough with thick, ropy, green phlegm is present.
-Natrum Sulphuricum also works well in humid conditions and when asthma worsens around 4 am and 5 am.
-Natrum Sulphuricum is also among the top-grade remedies for treating asthma in children.
+Natrum Sulphuricum is the best medicine for difficulty felt while breathing in damp weather.
+The cough is ropy, thick, and the phlegm is greenish in colour.
+Natrum Sulphuricum also works well in humid weather and when the condition worsens in the early morning around 4 am and 5 am.
+Natrum Sulphuricum is among the top performing medicines for treating asthma among the kids.

 When to use Natrum Sulphuricum?

-It is helpful for humid asthma (difficult breathing during damp weather).
-Cough is marked with thick, ropy and greenish discharges.
+It is helpful in humid conditions (especially if there is difficult in breathing during damp weather).
+Cough is marked with ropy, thick, and greenish discharge.

 How to use Natrum Sulphuricum?

-5. Blatta Orientalis – For Asthma Triggered by Dust Exposure
+5. Blatta Orientalis – For Asthma That Sets Off Due To Dust Exposure

-Blatta Orientalis remedy is for asthma triggered by dust.
-Blatta Orientalis is prescribed for shortness of breath, suffocative cough with difficult respiration and yellow, pus-like mucus.
-It can also be given for asthma triggered in rainy weather.
+Blatta Orientalis remedy is for asthma that is sparked by dust.
+Blatta Orientalis is prescribed for shortness of breath, suffocating cough accompanied by difficulty in respiration and yellowish, pus-like formation of mucus.
+It can be administered for asthma triggered in the rains.

 When to use Blatta Orientalis?